andreas-levander/node-authserver/README.md

 1. Setup your database
 2. Add your MONGODB_URI in an .env file in /authserver directory or in /authserver/utils/config.js
+3. Add your REDIS_URI in .env file
-3. Install dependencies `cd authserver && npm install --omit=dev`
+4. Install dependencies `cd authserver && npm install --omit=dev`
-4. Start server `npm start`
+5. Start server `npm start`

 ### MongoDB